Tony! Toni! Toné!: Other endeavors

 Raphael Saadiq released his first solo effort, the Top 20 Billboard hit "Ask of You" for the Higher Learning soundtrack, in 1995.
-Around the same time, Saadiq became a much-sought-after R&B producer, scoring hits for D'Angelo, Total, The Roots, and others.
+Around the same time, Saadiq became a much-sought-after R&B producer, scoring hits for D'Angelo, Beyoncé, Total, The Roots, and others.
 Later in the 2000s, he started a solo career, releasing two albums: Instant Vintage (2002) and Ray Ray (2004).
 He was replaced by Amar Khalil in the band.
 Regarding changing his surname to 'Saadiq' for a solo career, in February 2009 Raphael stated to writer Pete Lewis of Blues & Soul: "I just wanted to have my own identity".

-Lucy Pearl was an R&B supergroup formed in 1999 as the brainchild of Raphael Saadiq.
+Lucy Pearl was an R&B supergroup formed in 1999 as the brainchild of Saadiq.
 The other members of Lucy Pearl were Dawn Robinson (En Vogue) and Ali Shaheed Muhammad (A Tribe Called Quest).
 They released their self-titled debut album in 2000.
-After two singles, "Dance Tonight" and "Don't Mess with My Man", Dawn Robinson left and was replaced by Joi.
+After two singles, "Dance Tonight" and "Don't Mess with My Man", Robinson left and was replaced by Joi.
 The new line-up released the track "Without You".
-The group split up shortly after, releasing no other material.
+The group split up shortly afterwards, releasing no other material.

-In 2005, D'wayne Wiggins became the bandleader for the Weekends at the D.L. television show hosted by comedian D. L. Hughley, which aired on the Comedy Central cable network until 2006.
-D'wayne Wiggins solo album, Eyes Never Lie, sold approximately 150,000 units.
+In 2005, D'Wayne Wiggins became the bandleader for the Weekends at the D.L. television show, hosted by comedian D. L. Hughley, which aired on the Comedy Central cable network until 2006.
+Wiggins' solo album Eyes Never Lie sold approximately 150,000 units.